AdobeDocs/commerce-marketplace/src/pages/guides/sellers/profile-personal.md

 1. Take note that a unique **Magento ID** is assigned to your account.

-1. Enter a brief description of your background as a Magento developer in the **Bio** box.
+1. Enter a brief description of your background as a developer in the **Bio** box.
 To change the height of the text box, drag the lower-right corner into position.

    ![Personal Profile - Name](_images/account-personal-profile-name.png)